markymawk/ItemEx/README.md

 An easy way to determine the format of an ItemGen is to check the ARC ItmGen > Item Generation 0 > Table 0 > Group 0, and count the instances of any container.
 ItemEx tables will use multiple of the same container (3 Barrels, 2 Capsules, etc.) while vBrawl tables use one of each.

-### Credits
+### ItemEx credits
 * Core functionality: Sammi Husky, Kapedani
-* Additional toggles & implementation: Kapedani, DukeItOut, MarioDox
+* In-game toggles, implementation, & item development: Kapedani, DukeItOut, MarioDox
-* EX item development: Kapedani, KingJigglypuff
-* UI: mawwwk
+* In-game UI: mawwwk
-* Stage scripting: mawwwk, Kapedani
+* BrawlAPI stage scripting: mawwwk, Kapedani
 * BrawlCrate formatting & implementation: soopercool101